MCNewsTools/MCServerStatus-WebsiteLanguage/README.md

 2. Start translating the file.

-3. Save the file and send the .po file to kinkwanchan295@gmail.com (2 file will be generated when you save the file, we need the .po file only).
+3. Save the file and send the .po and the .mo file to kinkwanchan295@gmail.com (2 file will be generated when you save the file, we need both of them).

 We really need you to help us translating this useful plugin, please lend a helping hand to us.